gtri/rapid-modeling-tools/ingrid-quick-start/README.md

 ![](images/updated-data.png)

-Having created the two data files, Ingrid's `--compare` command will compute the differences and provide a `JSON` file that the Player Piano can use to update the model.
+Having created the two data files, Ingrid's `--compare` command computes the differences and provides a `JSON` file for the Player Piano to update the model.
 To perform the comparison, run the following command.

 10. If using anaconda-project then run the command:
 ```bash